 <2> AUTOIMMUNE DISORDERS

 Linkage of medical record or medical insurance information with population-based cancer registry incidence data has been used to assess the relationship between autoimmune disorders and myeloid neoplasms.
-Among 9,468 AML cases, Kristinsson and colleagues considered 25 autoimmune disorders combined and found 1.7-fold increased risk of AML based on 359 patients with AML and any prior autoimmune disease (Kristinsson et al, 2011).
+Among 9,468 AML cases, Kristinsson and colleagues considered 25 autoimmune disorders combined and found 1.7-fold increased risk of AML based on 359 patients with AML and any prior autoimmune disease (Kristinsson et al., 2011).
 The excess risk was somewhat lower, albeit still significantly 1.4-fold increased, if autoimmune disorders diagnosed within 3 years of diagnosis of AML were excluded.
-Combining the same 25 autoimmune disorders, Kristinsson and colleagues reported that risk of MDS was increased 2.1-fold based on 133 patients with any autoimmune disorder among 1,662 MDS cases; excluding patients whose autoimmune disorders were diagnosed within 3 years of MDS diagnosis, a lower 1.7-fold excess risk was apparent (Kristinsson et al, 2011).
-Using a subset of the same Swedish linked registry data, Hemminki and colleagues reported a similar significantly elevated risk of AML associated with a combined grouping of 33 autoimmune diseases (standardized incidence ratio [SIR] = 1.85), and risks of similar magnitude for CML (SIR = 1.68), other myeloid leukemia (SIR = 2.20), but somewhat lower risk for myelofibrosis (SIR = 1.36) (Hemminki et al, 2013).
-Based on an evaluation of 27 autoimmune diseases and risk of myeloid neoplasms among patients ages 66-99 years old, results from a linkage of the U.S. population-based SEER cancer registries with Medicare data revealed increased risks of AML (OR = 1.29, based on 973 cases with any autoimmune disorder among 7,824 individuals with AML) and MDS (OR = 1.50, based on 574 cases with any autoimmune disorder among 2,471 individuals with MDS) (Anderson et al, 2009).
+Combining the same 25 autoimmune disorders, Kristinsson and colleagues reported that risk of MDS was increased 2.1-fold based on 133 patients with any autoimmune disorder among 1,662 MDS cases; excluding patients whose autoimmune disorders were diagnosed within 3 years of MDS diagnosis, a lower 1.7-fold excess risk was apparent (Kristinsson et al., 2011).
+Using a subset of the same Swedish linked registry data, Hemminki and colleagues reported a similar significantly elevated risk of AML associated with a combined grouping of 33 autoimmune diseases (standardized incidence ratio [SIR] = 1.85), and risks of similar magnitude for CML (SIR = 1.68), other myeloid leukemia (SIR = 2.20), but somewhat lower risk for myelofibrosis (SIR = 1.36) (Hemminki et al., 2013).
+Based on an evaluation of 27 autoimmune diseases and risk of myeloid neoplasms among patients ages 66-99 years old, results from a linkage of the U.S. population-based SEER cancer registries with Medicare data revealed increased risks of AML (OR = 1.29, based on 973 cases with any autoimmune disorder among 7,824 individuals with AML) and MDS (OR = 1.50, based on 574 cases with any autoimmune disorder among 2,471 individuals with MDS) (Anderson et al., 2009).
 Based on few cases, AML was associated with rheumatoid arthritis, systemic lupus erythematosus, polymyalgia rheumatic, autoimmune hemolytic anemia, systemic vasculitis, ulcerative colitis, and pernicious anemia, while MDS was associated with ulcerative colitis and pernicious anemia.
 Risks were not increased for CML or MPN.
-Anderson and colleagues suggested that the associations could be due to medications used to treat the autoimmune disorders (including alkylating agents and azathiaprine), shared genetic predispositions between autoimmune disorders and myeloid neoplasms, or involvement of the bone marrow by the autoimmune disorders (Anderson et al, 2009).
-Several case-control studies have found inconsistent associations of rheumatoid arthritis and myeloid neoplasms (Severson et al, 1989; Cartwright et al, 1988; Zheng et al, 1993; Cooper et al, 1996).
+Anderson and colleagues suggested that the associations could be due to medications used to treat the autoimmune disorders (including alkylating agents and azathiaprine), shared genetic predispositions between autoimmune disorders and myeloid neoplasms, or involvement of the bone marrow by the autoimmune disorders (Anderson et al., 2009).
+Several case-control studies have found inconsistent associations of rheumatoid arthritis and myeloid neoplasms (Severson et al., 1989; Cartwright et al., 1988; Zheng et al., 1993; Cooper et al., 1996).

 <2> ORGAN TRANSPLANT PATIENTS